Deep ocean minerals

-Deep ocean minerals (DOM) are mineral nutrients (chemical elements) extracted from deep ocean water (DOW) found at ocean depths between 250 and 1500 meters.
-DOW contains over 70 mineral nutrients and trace elements, including magnesium (Mg), calcium (Ca), and potassium (K) in their bio ionic form.
-To extract these products, DOW is treated with microfiltration and reverse osmosis to desalinate and concentrate magnesium, other minerals, and trace elements whilst eliminating the salt (sodium chloride).
+Deep ocean minerals are mineral nutrients (chemical elements) extracted from deep ocean water found at ocean depths between 250 and 1500 meters.
+Deep ocean water contains over 70 mineral nutrients and trace trace elements, including magnesium, calcium, and potassium in their bio ionic form.
+To extract these products, deep ocean water is treated with microfiltration and reverse osmosis to desalinate and concentrate magnesium, other minerals, and trace elements whilst eliminating the salt.

-Although research about DOM is in its early stages, it is a source of electrolytes that can help to metabolize carbohydrates, proteins, and fat and maintain bone, teeth, and muscle function.
+Although research about deep ocean minerals is in its early stages, they are a source of electrolytes that can help to metabolize carbohydrates, proteins, and fat and maintain bone, teeth, and muscle function.
 Some other health benefits are also possible.

-The abundance of minerals and trace elements is also of importance, as deficiencies in macro minerals and micro trace elements can lead to premature aging, immune dysfunction, and susceptibility to cardiovascular-related diseases.
+The abundance of minerals and trace elements is also of importance, as deficiencies in macro minerals and micronutrients can lead to premature aging, immune dysfunction, and susceptibility to cardiovascular-related diseases.

-The minerals and trace elements (DOM) present in DOW have three important functions:
+The minerals and trace elements present in deep ocean water have three important functions: